brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 - <a href="/assets/GPT-lite-DeepSpeed/gptlite_deepspeed.py">gptlite_deepspeed.py</a> for the main python code;
 - <a href="/assets/GPT-lite-DeepSpeed/gptlite.py">gptlite.py</a> for the GPTlite model (model only, no run/valid loop);
 - <a href="/assets/GPT-lite-DeepSpeed/gptlite_config_ds.json">gptlite_config_ds.json</a> for the DeepSpeed config file for ZeRO stage 3 with mixed precision and CPU offloading; and
+- <a href="/assets/GPT-lite-DeepSpeed/run.sh">run.sh</a> for the command line script to launch the execution.
 - <a href="/assets/GPT-lite-DeepSpeed/benchmark.xlsx">benchmark.xlsx</a> for the spreadsheet with the benchmark results and plot.